-In fact, the concept of becoming a thought leader, and expert and authority, in your industry is one of the key value propositions of content marketing.
+In fact, the concept of becoming a thought leader, an expert and an authority, in your industry is one of the key value propositions of content marketing.
 How do you show your audience that you are the real deal?

 Align yourself with other experts in the field

 In the Internet age, some of this is obvious.
 Figure out who the experts are in your field and follow them.
 Share their content on your social media networks with your own commentary.
-Marketers could, for example, share Seth Godin’s latest post with comments about how the strategy being discussed has worked for their business.
+Marketers could, for example, share our latest posts with comments about how the strategy being discussed has worked for their business.

 Be proud of specializing